sourcegraph/deploy-sourcegraph/docs/configure.md

    The `mycompany` branch is your development branch.
 Commit all your configuration changes to this branch.
 When you upgrade Sourcegraph Data Center, you will rebase this branch on top of the tag corresponding to the new version.

+1. Track the following changes in this repository:

+   * Modifications to Kubernetes YAML files.
+   * New Kubernetes YAML files that are `kubectl apply`d to the cluster.
+   * Standalone `kubectl` commands (e.g., `kubectl create secret`, `kubectl expose`) should be added to `configure/create-immutable-and-secrets.sh`.

 ## Dependencies